John 14:1-6 (KJV)

 Jesus went on to promise his disciples that he would come again and take his disciples to be with him in that heavenly place.
 He gave them a hope that, after all the despair of their trial was over, there would be a blessing and reunion with him.

 As disciples of Jesus Christ, we have been blessed with the same promise.
 We can draw strength from this promise in the same way the early disciples did in their times of trouble.
 Though we may face trials, difficulties, or confusing circumstance in our life, one day there will be an end to what we are going though.
-There is a brighter tomorrow that we share with Jesus.
-Whether we live to see his coming, or whether pass through death, he has promised to take us to be with him.
+There is a brighter tomorrow that we will share with Jesus.
+Whether we live to see his coming, or whether pass through death, he has promised us that he is coming back for us, so we can spend eternity with him.

 4. You Know the Way